Golden Child vs. Scapegoat: The Family’s Assigned Roles

 The scapegoat’s wound is in some ways more visible, more legible as harm.
 Being chronically blamed, criticized, compared unfavorably, and positioned as the family’s problem is recognizably difficult.
 But it carries specific features that make it particularly damaging for the adult who carries it forward.

-First, the scapegoat is subjected to sustained projection: the family’s disowned material, its rage, its shame, its failures are regularly attributed to her.
+First, the scapegoat is subjected to sustained projection.
+The family’s disowned material, its rage, its shame, its failures, are regularly attributed to her.
 This can produce in the adult scapegoat a profound uncertainty about which parts of herself are accurate.
-She may have genuinely internalized the family’s characterization of her—the “difficult” one, the one who makes everything harder—and may carry a baseline assumption that she’s the problem in any room she enters.
-That assumption is not subtle.
+She may have genuinely internalized the family’s characterization of her, the “difficult” one, the one who makes everything harder, and may carry a baseline assumption that she’s the problem in any room she enters.
+That assumption isn’t subtle.
 It shapes relationships, professional contexts, and the internal monologue that runs beneath every interaction.

-Second, the scapegoat often develops a kind of fierce authenticity that the golden child doesn’t, because they had nothing to protect by performing.
+Second, the scapegoat often develops a kind of fierce authenticity the golden child doesn’t, because she had nothing to protect by performing.
 If you’re the one getting blamed regardless, the calculation changes.
-Many scapegoats become the most honest, most direct, most truth-telling members of their families—the one who says what everyone else won’t, who names the elephant in the room, who refuses the family’s official narrative.
+Many scapegoats become the most honest, most direct, most truth-telling members of their families: the one who says what everyone else won’t, who names the elephant in the room, who refuses the family’s official narrative.
 This is a genuine strength.
 It’s also often what gets them scapegoated in the first place, and what the family punishes most consistently.

-Sarah, a 44-year-old hospitalist physician at a large academic medical center, was the family scapegoat in a household where her older sister was the golden child.
-The distinction was never spoken explicitly, but it was present in every dynamic: her sister’s achievements were celebrated without condition; Sarah’s identical achievements were met with a slight deflation, a “but you could have done better,” a pivot to her sister’s more recent success.
+Omaira, a 44-year-old hospitalist physician at a large academic medical center, keeps a coffee mug on her desk that reads “World’s Okayest Employee,” a joke gift from a resident, and she told me once it’s the only object in her office that doesn’t feel like it’s performing.
+She was the family scapegoat in a household where her older sister was the golden child.
+The distinction was never spoken explicitly, but it was present in every dynamic.
+Her sister’s achievements were celebrated without condition.
+Omaira’s identical achievements were met with a slight deflation, a “but you could’ve done better,” a pivot to her sister’s more recent success.
+“I used to think if I just hit the next milestone, the comparisons would stop,” she said in an early session, turning the mug slowly on the desk between us.
+“They didn’t stop.
+They just moved the goalposts.”
 She became a physician partly out of genuine passion and partly out of a determination to exceed the comparison.
 She has.
 The comparison has continued anyway.
-She’s beginning to understand that the comparison was never actually about her performance.
+I’ve come to think of what Omaira is describing as the moving-goalpost wound: no accomplishment ever lands as enough, because the scoring was never actually about the accomplishment.
+She’s beginning to understand that the comparison was never about her performance.
 It was about her role.
 And her role didn’t update when her credentials did.

 Both/And: You Were Harmed by a Role That Wasn’t Your Fault